mafsimonsani/coding_quiz/README.md

 # coding_quiz
-Here is a repository containing the coding quizzes (Udacity) python course.
+Here is a repository containing the coding quizzes for the introduction to python programming course from udacity.